 That is a loaded question in today’s world being ravaged by Covid-19.
 It is, however, an essential question now and when things return to normal.
 What do you do?
 What does it look like?
 Why is it even important?

-So, let’s start on what you do to get my business.
-It starts with the commercials you give in your virtual chapter meetings right now.
+So, let’s start with some business tips on how to get my business.
+It starts with the business commercials you give in your virtual chapter meetings right now.
 We are all visual individuals.
-We can hear you, but it is so much more important to actually see what you are talking about when you give your commercial.
+We can hear you, but it is so much more important to actually see what you are talking about when you give your business commercial.
 Remember, each of us has become your salesforce.
 We will not be you, but we can know enough about you to tell others and pre-sell you in the market outside of our meetings!

 What does your business need right now?
 Give it to them so they understand and do it with a visual picture in mind by using words that depict what it is you do.
 At the end of the commercial you should always ask for the business and be specific about the amount of business you want.
 Who do you want to be introduced to?
 How many sales will it take to be working in the green and not be in the red?
 One tip here to help you, is to never say “thank you” at the end of your commercial or speech!
 We are taught as children to say please and thank you.
 When we do this our members dismiss us and are not thinking about you at all, until they see you again at the next week’s meeting.
 You need business now and 24/7!
 They must be thinking of you to give you business.